Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/ksirk.md

 # KSIRK

  KsirK is a computerized version of a well known strategy board game.
 KsirK is a multi-player network-playable game with an AI.
 The goal of the game is simply to conquer the World… It is done by attacking your neighbours with your armies.

- NOTE: this script includes icons and launchers for the full KDE games suite in just one Appimage (takes 280 MB).
+ This script installs the full and updatable KDE Games suite from JuNest, a lightweight Arch Linux based distribution that allows the creation of disposable and partially isolated GNU/Linux environments within any generic GNU/Linux host OS and without requiring root privileges to install packages.

  USAGE (from the command line):